endriu7777/WP-Hard-Guard/README.md

    Outbound HTTPS access is required for WordPress.org checksums and country.is lookups when the corresponding features are used.

-Installation and initial setup
+Installation and initial setup:

-   Install the Hard Guard Security ZIP from Plugins > Add New > Upload Plugin, or install it from WordPress.org after the

-    plugin has been accepted and published.
+   Install the Hard Guard Security ZIP from Plugins > Add New > Upload Plugin, or install it from WordPress.org after the plugin has been accepted and      published.

-   Open Hard Guard Security > Settings and choose either the WordPress dashboard language or one of the bundled

-    interface languages for the current administrator.
+   Open Hard Guard Security > Settings and choose either the WordPress dashboard language or one of the bundled interface languages for the current administrator.

-   Select the global email language for background alerts and reports; user-specific 2FA codes follow the recipient
+   Select the global email language for background alerts and reports; user-specific 2FA codes follow the recipient language.

-    language.

    Configure trusted proxies before relying on forwarded client-IP headers, test email delivery before enabling email 2FA, and store recovery codes         outside WordPress.

    Create a complete backup and test high-risk changes on a staging website whenever possible.

-Emergency recovery
+Emergency recovery: